This page showcases the ESOL program’s strengths. Click on the tabs below to learn more about what we do, inside our classrooms and beyond!

 What our students say about ESOL classes (quotes from ESOL course evaluations):

-At this event, students share their writing, get presentation experience, and learn more about GSW.
-Thanks to GSW for inviting us to celebrate writing together!
+At this event, students share their writing, get presentation experience, and learn more about UWP.
+Thanks to UWP for inviting us to celebrate writing together!

 Students complete a variety of assignments and learn about campus resources in ESOL classes.